brianwalborn/home-lab/raspberry-pi/internet-gateway.md

     ```
     me@one:~$ sudo apt install iptables-persistent
     ```
-4. Now we can SSH into a client on our `10.4.4.0/24` subnet (connected to our head node's `eth0` interface) and ping IP addresses.
+4. Now we can SSH into a client on our `10.4.4.0/24` subnet (connected to our primary node's `eth0` interface) and ping IP addresses.
     ```
     me@one:~$ ssh me@10.4.4.2
     ...